viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 - Added wind gust display with a dynamic icon
 - Added a dynamic cloudiness icon
-- Added the ability to display atmospheric pressure in mmHg
+- Added the ability to display atmospheric pressure in mmHg (in user_settings.h)
-- Fixed snowfall chart (it didn’t work in my case in the original firmware)
+- Fixed snowfall chart (it didn’t work in my case in the original firmware) - you can find screenshots of the original and modified firmware in the assets folder
-- Fixed weather icon display (for example, Overcast Clouds previously showed a sun icon; now it correctly shows overcast clouds).
+- Fixed weather icon display (for example, Overcast Clouds previously showed a sun icon; now it correctly shows overcast clouds)
+- Reworked weather icons and added new icons
-- Reworked weather icons; for precipitation three icon levels are used:
+- For precipitation three icon levels are used:
   - light precipitation – 2 snowflakes or raindrops
   - moderate precipitation – 3 snowflakes or raindrops
   - heavy precipitation – 4 snowflakes or raindrops